 If drippy and topping-heavy burgers are your thing, the beacon burger at Perihelion is your ideal meat sandwich.
 The cheddar, thick pork belly, and chile aioli work better together than Gene Kelly, Debbie Reynolds, and Donald O’Connor in the tap dance sequence in Singing In The Rain.
 It’s a masterpiece.

 The tavern burger at Loretta’s tastes like a backyard dad burger, but better.
-This thin little thing with special sauce, pickles, plain American cheese, and onions lives up to the hype, and tastes just as good with a beer at the bar as it does wrapped in wax paper to go.
+This charred thing with special sauce, pickles, plain American cheese, and onions lives up to the hype, and tastes just as good with a beer at the bar as it does wrapped in wax paper to go.

 Joule’s kalbi-marinated burger is a prime example of “less is more.”
 Here you have an incredibly juicy patty, horseradish mayo, lettuce, and raw red onion with some giardiniera on the side.
 Add in some of the accompanying pickled carrots between the buns if you want to amp up the acidity.

 The burger at a seafood joint often ends up being an afterthought.
 Local Tide's burger, however, is the best dish on the menu—which is saying something, since their stuff involving fish is so damn good.
-The smashed and juicy beef and pork patty works perfectly with jammy caramelized onions, a bit of mayo, and yellow american cheese.
+The smashed and juicy beef and pork patty works perfectly with jammy caramelized onions, a bit of mayo, and yellow american.
 Sorry for making your decision between salmon and a burger even harder.

 You may think that “Saint Cheeseburger” is the patron saint of summer barbecues and music by The Aquabats, but it’s actually just the burger served at Saint Bread.
 This smashburger is excellent enough for us to show up after 11am (when it's served) and totally ignore the pastries at this hectic morning bake shop.
 With a circumference made of lacy crisped meat, tangy special sauce, pickles, and melted yellow american on a squishy Hawaiian bun, it’s officially the best burger that you can get at a bakery.